 The main takeaway is that Utah gold is mostly small, very small.
 You need to use the proper techniques or else you will have a tough time finding any.
 With the right equipment and technique, there is definitely some to find.

 Heck, one of the largest operating mines in the World, the Kennecott Copper Mine near Salt Lake City, actually recovers more gold than most other mines in the country, so there is definitely gold here.
+It’s simply not accessible to the casual prospector.
 You just need to know where it is and use the proper method to recover it.

 Note: There are a lot of National Parks in Utah.
 For the most part, National Parks don’t allow any digging or prospecting so make sure you are in an area where prospecting is allowed.